JuliaMakers/JuliaMakerProjects/Projects/SyringePumpJl/README.md

  - Instead of using a rubber band to hold the plunger to the carriage, a clip, or fastener could be used.

 ## Could your project benefit from a new Julia package?
 Sure.
 I could foresee packages for spinning up simple UI's, plots/structures for dynamic instructions(imagine an arbitrary function driving the motor).
-It lead to a couple github issues(found a bug and a missing feature).
-I'm glad I did it, also now I have a cool new syringe pump!
+The project lead to a couple git hub issues (found a bug and a missing feature).
+I'm glad I worked on this it was a lot of fun, and now I have a cool new syringe pump!